mgimferrer/APOST3D/DOCUMENTATION.md

-* Available atomic definitions

-Real-space:

-        Becke, J. Chem.
-Phys.
-88 2547 1988
-        Hirshfeld, Theor.
-Chim.
-Acta 44  129 1977
-        Hirshfeld-Iterative, J Chem Phys 126 144111 2007
-        Topological fuzzy Voronoi cells (TFVC), J Chem Phys, 139 071103 2013 QTAIM, J. Comput.
-Chem 30 1082 2009

-Hilbert-space:

-        Mulliken
-        Lowdin
-        Davidson-Lowdin
-        Natural Atomic Orbitals (NAO)

-* Molecular energy decomposition in the real-space (IQA)
+### Section: # ENPART

-The IQA decomposition requires the keyword ENPART within the # METODE section.
+The IQA decomposition requires of the ENPART keyword within # METHOD section.
 This keyword is independent of the WF-type.
 ENPART keyword needs (mandatory) of the fragments definition (DOFRAGS keyword).
 Then, the definition of a new section within the .inp file is required, namely # ENPART, including the combination of keywords mentioned below.
 The keywords to add will depend on the user purpose

 Specific keywords for single-determinant wavefunction (Hartree-Fock) decomposition: